UBC-iGEM/VPRE/README.md

 PyMC3 is used for gaussian process regression, which allows us to model the trajectory of a value across time and extrapolate the trend into the future, thus providing a way to forecast the spike protein's evolution from the latent space.
 We can then decode the numbers into spike proteins to predict its future conformation.

-For more information, see http://virosight.ca and email us at ubcigem@gmail.com.
+For more information, see http://virosight.ca or contact us at ubcigem@gmail.com.

 We also call for people who are interested in applying deep learning in modeling biological sequences to try the framework of VPRE for different scenarios.